IvanAlekseevichPopov/carPartsFinderBackend/README.md

 +add deploy configuration to new server
 +add simple images crawler
 +admin for brands

-admin for modifications
++admin for modifications

-optimistic lockieng for part update, to avoid loss of "suitable for models"

 ssl for http

-image resize and change type to lightest(PNG?) right after upload add test provider for image storing add flag for moderation to parts and images
+optimistic lockieng for part update, to avoid loss of "suitable for models" image resize and change type to lightest(PNG?) right after upload add test provider for image storing add flag for moderation to parts and images